dvcrn/chatgpt-ui/README.md

 ## Features

+- Support for OpenAI GPT4 and Anthropic Claude models (through bedrock)
 - "Scenarios" for repetitive tasks you find yourself doing a lot
 - Use your own OpenAI API key
 - Google OAuth authentication